Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Abstract

 \section{Abstract}

-{\unboldmath Strongly correlated electronic systems exhibit inherently multiconfigurational wave functions, making it difficult to construct compact variational subspaces that preserve the essential multireference character.
-Quantum computing has emerged as a promising route to alleviate these limitations, and sample-based quantum diagonalization (SQD) is a representative hybrid approach that uses quantum hardware as a determinant sampler followed by classical diagonalization in the projected subspace.
-To mitigate hardware noise, SQD employs a self-consistent particle-number recovery guided by a single global reference occupancy vector.
-However, in strongly correlated, multimodal regimes, this global reference can become mixture-averaged and bias recovery toward a mean pattern, diluting mode-specific occupation structure and degrading the determinant pool.
-Here, we introduce cluster-adaptive SQD (CSQD), which clusters measurement samples via unsupervised learning and performs particle-number recovery using cluster-specific, self-consistently updated reference occupancy vectors.
-Under a matched variational budget, we benchmarked CSQD against SQD for $\mathrm{N_2}$ dissociation in a (10e,26o) active space and the $\mathrm{[2Fe\!-\!2S]}$ cluster in a (30e,20o) active space.
-Our results indicate that CSQD offers an advantage over SQD in estimating the ground-state energy in the strongly correlated regime, lowering the variational estimate by up to $15.95~\mathrm{mHa}$ for stretched $\mathrm{N_2}$ and up to $45.53~\mathrm{mHa}$ for $\mathrm{[2Fe\!-\!2S]}$, with modest additional classical overhead. }
+{\unboldmath Sample-based quantum diagonalization (SQD) is a hybrid quantum-classical algorithm for estimating ground-state energies in electronic-structure calculations.
+It uses a quantum processor as a sampler to construct a variational subspace, with Hamiltonian projection and diagonalization performed classically.
+A critical step in SQD is self-consistent particle-number recovery guided by a global reference occupancy vector.
+In strongly correlated systems, however, dominant determinants can be distributed across regions of determinant space, causing this reference to become mixture-averaged and biasing recovery toward mean occupations.
+Here, we introduce cluster-adaptive SQD (CSQD), which clusters pooled single-spin strings and performs particle-number recovery using cluster-specific reference occupancy vectors.
+Under a matched variational budget, CSQD lowers ground-state energies relative to SQD by up to $15.95~\mathrm{mHa}$ for stretched $\mathrm{N_2}$ in a $(10e,26o)$ active space and $57.82~\mathrm{mHa}$ for $\mathrm{[2Fe\!-\!2S]}$ in a $(30e,20o)$ active space.
+These results suggest that CSQD better captures dispersed occupation structure in strongly correlated systems. }